Becoming a VISTA Member

 Where will I serve?

 Host site organizations may be either a college or university or a community-based non-profit agency.
 In most cases, a Corps member will be the only member at their agency.
 During the interview process you may express your preference for a particular host site, but we cannot guarantee placement at a requested site.
 You will have the option to accept or decline an offer to serve at a site.
-See our 2020-2021 host sites here.
+2021-2022 host site locations are listed at the top of this webpage.

 Do host sites offer housing?